conda-incubator/conda-project/docs/source/user_guide.md

   PACKAGE_SPECIFICATION
                         Packages to add to the environment.yml.
 The format for each package is '[<prefix>::]<name>[<op><version>]' where <op> can be =, <, >, <=, or >=.Most commonly `<prefix>::` declares the conda channel from which to install packages.
-Use the prefix `pypi::` to add pip package dependencies with support for full pip package specification syntax.
+Use the prefix `@pip::` to add pip package dependencies with support for full pip package specification syntax.

 optional arguments: